ethereum-alarm-clock/ethereum-alarm-clock/docs/index.rst

 The Ethereum Alarm Clock is a service that allows scheduling of contract function calls at a specified block number in the future.
-These scheduled calls are then executed by other nodes on the ethereum network who are reimbursed for their gas costs plus a small payment for the transaction.
+These scheduled calls are executed by other nodes on the ethereum network in exchange for a small payment and reimbursment of gas costs.

+The service is completely trustless, open source, and verifiable.

 Contents: